Chapter 1: Between the salt and the leaves

 The same warning her parents uttered before they left and never returned.

-Outside the wind changed, and more importantly the canaries silenced their song.
-The sun had finally set over the sea, casting the sky in a deep blue and the town in a hazy orange glow from the mage lights.
-If the soldiers were really searching for the Book again, then the king was in need of a witch.
-That damned Book was the reason her parents were dead, leaving her to raise Ella and run the shop.
+Outside the shop the wind changed, and more importantly the canaries silenced their song.
+The sun had finally set over the sea, casting the sky in a deep blue.
+The town kept its hazy orange glow from the mage lights in the streetlamps.
+Mages who worked for the city regularly imbued the lamps with small amounts of their power to keep them lit.

 Eight years, they had been gone.